jhudsl/Documentation_and_Usability/docs/coursera/03-lessons_from_user_designers.md

 <img src="resources/images/03-lessons_from_user_designers_files/figure-html//1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg_gd228cc29d1_0_146.png" title="Your user does not know your tool like you do!" alt="Your user does not know your tool like you do!"  />

 Also keep in mind users are humans in a context.
-Humans have demands in their life distracting them, or are otherwise been working a long day, and are tired/frustrated/distracted/etc. Making your tool as easy as possible to use increases the likelihood of your user continuing to stick with your tool and even becoming an advocate for your tool to their colleagues!
+Humans have demands in their life, have been working long days, and are tired/frustrated/distracted/etc. Making your tool as easy as possible to use increases the likelihood of your user continuing to stick with your tool and even becoming an advocate for your tool to their colleagues!

 ### Generalities about bioinformatics tool users